kredfield/lucyd/README.md

 #### Tim Spittle
 *Product Design & Web Development*\
 [github](https://github.com/timspit) | [LinkedIn](https://www.linkedin.com/in/tim-spittle/)\
 Tim is an economic consultant in Boston, MA where he works on complex data modeling engagements.
-For lucyd he was responsible for the product design and connecting the work of the team into a web application.\
+For lucyd he was responsible for the product design and connecting the work of the team into a web application.
+In his free time he enjoys long walks on the beach.
+He also enjoys short walks on the beach. \
-**Primary Skills Developed:** Django, AWS serverless web development (API Gateway, Lambda, Cloudfront, Route 53, ACM)
+**Primary Skills Developed:** Django (HTML, CSS, JavaScript), Cloud serverless web development (AWS: API Gateway, Lambda, IAM User Management, Cloudfront, Route 53, Certificate Manager)
 #### Kyle Redfield
 *Cloud Data Architect*\
 [github](https://github.com/kredfield/Resume_Work) | [LinkedIn](https://www.linkedin.com/in/kyle-redfield-0a563736/)\